aardlabs/homebrew-cli/README.md

 # homebrew-cli

-Brew tap for installing the CLI
+This is the brew tap for installing the aard cli

+To install the aard CLI
 ```
 $ brew tap aardlabs/cli
 $ brew install aard
 ```

-Other
+More information can be found [here](https://github.com/aardlabs/cli-release).

+### To update the brew tap for a new release
 ```
-# Update RELEASE_VERSION in script and run
-$ scripts/generate.sh
+* Update the version scripts/aard_version.txt and push the change to the main branch
+* Note: this specified version should be available [here](https://github.com/aardlabs/cli-release/releases)
 ```